hamzeen/P5LeapMotionExamples/README.md

 All these examples are made using OpenLeap's Processing library for LeapMotion and none of them use gestures or fingertip positions.
 If you have any feedback or questions, [file an issue here](https://github.com/hamzeen/P5LeapMotionExamples/issues/new) and I will try to get back to you when I can.

-Below are some screens of these examples.
+Below are some screens from these examples.

 ![https://github.com/hamzeen/P5LeapMotionExamples/raw/master/3DModelExample.jpg](https://github.com/hamzeen/P5LeapMotionExamples/raw/master/3DModelExample.jpg)
 ![https://github.com/hamzeen/P5LeapMotionExamples/raw/master/RGBCubeExample.jpg](https://github.com/hamzeen/P5LeapMotionExamples/raw/master/RGBCubeExample.jpg)